knightazura/ghost-sdk/[WIP]-API-Documentation.md

 - **slug: string**<br/>
 Automatically generated unique slug that is based on the title of your blog post (e.g.: 'Test Post' will become 'test-post').
 - **status: string**<br/>
 Possible values are `draft` and `published`. `status` has influence on who can see your post and if it is shown on the frontpage of your blog.
+Defaults to `draft`.
 - **markdown: string**<br/>
+Markdown of your post.
+- **html: string**<br/>
-Content of your post encoded in markdown.
+HTML of your post generated from markdown.
 - **image: string**<br/>
-Not used yet.
+Not currently used.
 - **featured: boolean**<br/>
 Indicate a featured post.
+Defaults to `false`.
 - **page: boolean**<br/>
 Indicate if the post is a page.
+Defaults to `false`.
 - **language: string**<br/>
-remark about language format, not used yet, defaults to
+Language of the post.
+Not currently used.
+Defaults to `en_US`.
+Language codes used as primary subtags are from ISO 639-1.
+Country codes used as secondary subtags are from ISO 3166.
+Primary and secondary tag are concatenated with an underscore.
 - **meta_title: string**<br/>
-Not used yet.
+Not currently used.
 - **meta_description: string**<br/>
-Not used yet.
+Not currently used.
-- **author_id: integer**<br/>
+- **author: integer**, user - includeable<br/>
+Author of the post.
+By default the creator is used as initial author.
 - **created_at: string**<br/>
-remark about date/time
+ISO 8601 date and time when the post was created.
 - **created_by: integer**, user - includeable<br/>
-includeable when implemented
+User who created the post.
 - **updated_at: string**<br/>
-remark about date/time format
+ISO 8601 date and time when the post was last updated.
 - **updated_by: integer**, user - includeable<br/>
-includeable when implemented
+User who last updated the post
 - **published_at: string**<br/>
-remark about date/time
+ISO 8601 date and time when the post was published.
 - **published_by: integer**, user - includeable<br/>
-includeable when implemented
-- **author: object**, user<br/>
+User who published the post
 - **tags: array of objects**, tags<br/>
+Tags associated with the post.

 ### Example Post Object
 ```